UH-Jewels/Uh-jewels.github.io/index.md

 Visit the [UH Jewels application github page](https://github.com/UH-Jewels/uh-jewels-application-template), and click the "Use this template" button to create your own repository initialized with a copy of this application.

-Then, d into the uh-jewels-application-template/app directory and install libraries with:
+Then, cd into the uh-jewels-application-template/app directory and install libraries with:

 ```
 $ npm install